 Re-live the day!
 Check out photos in our membersonly Facebook group or on our Flickr page.
-You can also re-watch the livestream in our Facebook group or at mco-seiu.org to join us in acknowledging those officers who have made the ultimate sacrifice and those currently working behind the walls to keep Michigan communities safe,"
+You can also re-watch the livestream in our Facebook group or at mco-seiu.org

 AROUND THE STATE: OFFICERS ASSAULTED AT DRF, RMI